Snortey/My-Miniproject/README.md

-# WATER LEVEL MANAGEMENT SYSTEM
+# WATER-LEVEL-MANAGEMENT-SYSTEM
-Water Level Management System with Arduino
+Water Level Management System with Arduino Uno and GSM module
+#Table of content